-- MJDS eligible issuers are already entitled to file a registration statement with the SEC that becomes automatically effective, without SEC review, using the MJDS registration forms; - in order to make registered offerings of any securities in the United States, Canadian issuers based in provinces such as Alberta and British Columbia will require a concurrent Canadian prospectus, even if they are eligible under U.S. law to make a U.S.-only offering as a WKSI because of the position taken by the staff of the securities commissions in those provinces that provincial securities laws apply to distributions of securities outside those provinces; - a Canadian issuer will always require a concurrent Canadian prospectus in order to make a cross-border offering of securities in which a portion of the offering is registered under the Securities Act and a portion is qualified by prospectus under Canadian securities law; - the review period for a Canadian short-form prospectus is only three business days, absent unusual circumstances, and for a seasoned issuer there are usually no comments that result in a delay of the timetable for an offering; and - a Canadian issuer that does not wish to be subject even to the short three-day Canadian review and comment process could file a shelf prospectus in Canada, and use MJDS to concurrently file the Canadian shelf prospectus under a shelf registration statement in the United States, in advance of an actual offering and then conduct shelf take-downs without review in either jurisdiction.
+- MJDS eligible issuers are already entitled to file a registration statement with the SEC that becomes automatically effective, without SEC review, using the MJDS registration forms; - in order to make registered offerings of any securities in the United States, Canadian issuers based in provinces such as Alberta and British Columbia will require a concurrent Canadian prospectus, even if they are eligible under U.S. law to make a U.S.-only offering as a WKSI because of the position taken by the staff of the securities commissions in those provinces that provincial securities laws apply to distributions of securities outside those provinces;

+- a Canadian issuer will always require a concurrent Canadian prospectus in order to make a cross-border offering of securities in which a portion of the offering is registered under the Securities Act and a portion is qualified by prospectus under Canadian securities law; - the review period for a Canadian short-form prospectus is only three business days, absent unusual circumstances, and for a seasoned issuer there are usually no comments that result in a delay of the timetable for an offering; and - a Canadian issuer that does not wish to be subject even to the short threeday Canadian review and comment process could file a shelf prospectus in Canada, and use MJDS to concurrently file the Canadian shelf prospectus under a shelf registration statement in the United States, in advance of an actual offering and then conduct shelf take-downs without review in either jurisdiction.

-Some large Canadian issuers have considered the merits of abandoning the use of Form 40-F as their annual reporting form and instead voluntarily filing their annual reports on Form 20-F or Form 10-K solely to become eligible for WKSI status.
-This course of action may not, however, be well advised.
-In addition to the considerations listed above, which will often impose the need for a Canadian prospectus in addition to the U.S. registration statement (in which case the Canadian prospectus would be the gating item from a timing perspective), the costs and burdens of switching from Form 40-F to Form 20-F or Form 10-K annual reporting are not insignificant.
+Some large Canadian issuers may elect to forego the use of Form 40-F as their annual reporting form and instead voluntarily file their annual reports on Form 20-F or Form 10-K solely to become eligible for WKSI status because U.S investors will generally be more familiar with investing in WKSIs and companies reporting on non-MJDS forms.
+In evaluating whether to follow this approach, the considerations listed above will be relevant, which will often impose the need for a Canadian prospectus in addition to the U.S. registration statement (in which case the Canadian prospectus would be the gating item from a timing perspective), and the costs and burdens of switching from Form 40-F to Form 20-F or Form 10-K annual reporting are not insignificant.

-Becoming a Form 20-F filer involves drafting an annual report that responds to the specific information requirements of Form 20-F, which are notably different from the disclosure requirements for Canadian annual information forms.
+Becoming a Form 20-F filer involves drafting an annual report that responds to the specific information requirements of Form 20-F, which differ from the disclosure requirements for Canadian annual information forms.
 As Form 20-F is based on the disclosure requirements of the International Organization of Securities Commissions, it is also different from the disclosure requirements ordinarily applicable to U.S. domestic companies.

-Choosing to become a Form 10-K filer involves not only submitting to the more stringent disclosure standards that apply to the annual reports of U.S. domestic companies, but also to the requirement to file quarterly reports on Form 10-Q and current reports on Form 8-K, with most Form 8-K reports due within four business days of the triggering event.
+Choosing to become a voluntary Form 10-K filer involves not only submitting to the more stringent disclosure standards that apply to the annual reports of U.S. domestic companies (including preparing financial statements in accordance with U.S. GAAP), but also to the requirement to file quarterly reports on Form 10-Q and current reports on Form 8-K, with most Form 8-K reports due within four business days of the triggering event.
 Filing annual reports on Form 10-K therefore creates significant additional compliance costs for periodic and current reporting throughout the entire year, in addition to the extra work necessary to produce the annual report form itself.